ChideraA080/tooplate-devops-portfolio/README.md

 This project demonstrates a full DevOps workflow for deploying a static website downloaded from [Tooplate](https://www.tooplate.com/), using modern cloud and containerization technologies.
 The workflow includes:

+- Downloading and preparing a static website template
 - Provisioning infrastructure on AWS EC2 using Terraform
 - Containerizing the website using Docker
 - Automating the build, push, and deployment process via GitHub Actions CI/CD